ECONOMIC NUTRITION

 Certification

-Economic Nutrition is a Certification Mark used under license from Shorefast, and is currently being piloted for more widespread use.
-Businesses agree to follow a series of guidelines to ensure consistency in the display of values and accuracy of input calculations for information presented.
+Economic Nutrition is a Certification Mark used under license from Shorefast and is currently being piloted for more widespread use.
+Businesses agree to follow a series of guidelines to ensure consistency in the display of values and accuracy of information presented.